DomePlaysHD/open-source-doorcontroller/README.md

 ![image](https://user-images.githubusercontent.com/82890183/147631128-2b3d89e6-242e-4f97-a10f-6e801a4228fd.png)

+# Setup (MongoDB)
+- Add a new collection in your MongoDB Compass, add "doors-props" there.
+Just import the Database File i've added here.
+Key to open the Vue Menu is ","

 # Setup (Vue3 / Athena Pages)
-- Go to /src/src-webivews/pages and create a new Folder called "DoorController" in there.
+- Go to /src-webivews/pages and create a new Folder called "DoorController" in there.
 - Copy the DoorController.vue file of the repos Webview folder inside of that folder.
 - Please add the 2 lines there (Don't forget it.)